 Many insurance buyers, agents and brokers use the ratings assigned by A.M.
 Best and other rating agencies to assist them in assessing the financial strength and overall quality of the companies from which they are considering purchasing insurance.
 A.M.
 Best has pooled its ratings of our AHIC, HIC, HSIC and HNIC subsidiaries and assigned a financial strength rating of "A-" (Excellent) and an issuer credit rating of "a-" to each of the insurance company subsidiaries comprising the pool.
 A.M.
-Best has also assigned a financial strength rating of "A-" (Excellent) and an issuer credit rating of "A-" (Excellent) and an issuer credit rating of "A-" (Excellent) and an issuer credit rating of "a-" to HCM.
+Best has also assigned a financial strength rating of "A-" (Excellent) and an issuer credit rating of "a-" to HCM.
 A.M.
 Best does not assign a financial strength rating or an issuer credit rating to TBIC.
 An "A-" rating is the fourth highest of 15 rating categories used by A.M.
 Best.
 In evaluating an insurer's financial and operating performance, A.M.
 Best reviews the company's profitability, indebtedness and liquidity, as well as its book of business, the adequacy and soundness of its reinsurance, the quality and estimated fair value of its assets, the adequacy of its loss reserves, the adequacy of its surplus, its capital structure, the experience and competence of its management and its market presence.
 A.M.
 Best's ratings reflect its opinion of an insurer's financial strength, operating performance and ability to meet its obligations to policyholders and are not an evaluation directed at investors or recommendations to buy, sell or hold an insurer's stock.
+(See "Item 1A.
+Risk Factors" for a further discussion regarding our A.M.
+Best rating).